clairelittle/psd2022-comparing-utility-risk/README.md

 For the utility and risk metrics the samples were treated in the same way as the synthetic data; by comparing against the original (100%) dataset.
 For each metric the average across the 100 datasets was used, in order to guard against unusual results.

 ## Synthetic Data
 The synthetic data was created using [synthpop](https://synthpop.org.uk/), [DataSynthesizer](https://github.com/DataResponsibly/DataSynthesizer) and [CTGAN](https://github.com/sdv-dev/CTGAN).
-Datasets the same size as the original were generated.
+Fully synthetic datasets the same size as the original were generated.
 For each method/parameter setting 5 models were created (using different random seeds) and 1 synthetic dataset generated from each.
 For the utility and risk metrics the average across the five datasets was used, in order to guard against unusual results.

 ### Synthpop
 Using R version 4.1.3, and Synthpop version 1.7-0.
 Default parameters were used, and the visit sequence was set to numerical variables first (alphabetically) then categorical variables in order of number of categories (ascending, with a tie decided by alphabetical order).
 Visit sequences for each of the Census datasets: